Address:

 334-682-4715

-Prince Arnold Detention Center is, or will soon be, providing tablets for inmates to use for phone and visitation communication, as well as sending and receiving electronic messaging.
-If you don't see this facility's tablet service company listed below, call the jail at 334-682-4715 for information.
+The Prince Arnold Detention Center is offering, or will soon offer, tablets for inmate use to make phone calls, participate in video visits, and send and receive electronic messages.
+If you don't see the tablet provider listed here, contact the jail at 334-682-4715 for more information.

-Scroll down for a complete section outlining Frequently Asked Questions and Answers regarding renting tablets for Prince Arnold Detention Center Inmates.
+Scroll down for a complete section of Frequently Asked Questions and Answers about renting tablets for inmates at Prince Arnold Detention Center.

-Does Prince Arnold Detention Center have tablets for the inmates to use?
+Does the Prince Arnold Detention Center have tablets for the inmates to use?

 You can find information about the Prince Arnold Detention Center’s tablet program at the top of this page.
 If there is no information about it, it is because they either have recently changed companies or are not yet providing this service for inmates.
 Call 334-682-4715 to confirm.